oderoi/ellipse/README.md

 #### Contributing

-Nano is open for contributions!
+Ellipse is open for contributions!
 Whether you’re fixing bugs, adding new features, or experimenting with optimizations, we welcome your input.